Anthrax-causing bacteria have dwelled in soil for centuries – cycling through people, animals and earth

 “After anthrax spores enter the animal’s body, immune cells known as macrophages pick up these spores for removal.
 But instead of being destroyed like other intruding pathogens, the spores germinate and multiply.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to confirm macrophage interaction mechanisms
+No evidence found in web searches or cross-references to support macrophage interaction claims.

 “Once the spores take the form of bacteria, they can also mount an aggressive offensive.
 Anthrax bacteria can cleave vital proteins with toxins and wreak havoc on their cellular adversaries.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to verify toxin production effects
+No evidence found in web searches or cross-references to support toxin production claims.

 PENDING